The Hunt for the Elusive COSVN: Operation Junction City

-On the 22nd day of February 1967, the U.S. Army II Field Force opened up the largest offensive of the Vietnam War, driving through swamps and jungles in search for the secret headquarters of enemy military operations in South Vietnam.
+War Zone C was a roughly triangular region flush with the Cambodian border, pointing at Saigon from the northwest.
+The area was a common infiltration point for North Vietnamese forces and materiel entering South Vietnam from the Ho Chi Minh Trail.
+On the 22nd day of February 1967, the U.S. Army opened up the largest offensive in Vietnam to-date, driving through swamps and jungles of War Zone C in search for COSVN, the secret headquarters of enemy military operations in South Vietnam.

 Under the control of II Field Forces, Vietnam, about 35,000 men were deployed in the field during various stages of the operation, code-named Junction City.
 It included the largest parachute landing of the Vietnam War and involved the largest single-day helicopter troop transport operation in the history of Army Aviation.

 The Central Office for South Vietnam